Dr Guthrie's List D Schools, Edinburgh.

 Some survivors have complained even earlier.

-Those who have attended one of Dr Guthrie's approved schools / List D schools, are completely ignored and disregarded.
+Those who have attended one of Dr Guthrie's approved schools / List D schools are completely ignored and disregarded.

-There is no one to see or hear us, so we might as well, be sitting at the bottom, of a Fred Dibnah brick chimney.
+There is no one to see or hear us, so we might as well be sitting at the bottom of a Fred Dibnah brick chimney.

 The fact that Dr Guthrie's survivors have to set up a website and a petition to let people know the truth is indicative,

-of the appalling treatment, some child abuse survivors, have received in Scotland.
+Of the appalling treatment some child abuse survivors have received in Scotland.